viivi-uhari/CollaborativeAI/model_template/README.md

       - `system`: A String representing a system message to the model (i.e. the task description)
     - `modelID`: A string representing which model this request is for
     - `sessionID`: An ID of the session that generated this resource
+    - `messageID`: An ID of the individual message sent, to be able to answer to this message (if multiple messages are sent simutaneously)
   - `metricsJson`:
     - `metrics`: A String that is alredy formatted and just needs to be put into the models log, so that it can be interpreted by AIBuilder for the leaderboard
     - `modelID`: A string representing which model this request is for